 Self-Healing Benefits Offered by SAN Storage

-Self healing SAN storage is a data storage, where restoration of storage and data is done from a failure, before RAID rebuilds the data of a failed disk.
+Self-healing features restore storage and data, after a failure, before RAID rebuilds the data of a failed disk.
 Moreover, end to end error detection and repair is offered without the need of replacing hard drives throughout the systems warranty period.

-Coming to minimizing the heat, this can be done by increasing the airflow in the drive enclosure.
+On the other hand, heat can be minimized by increasing the airflow in the drive enclosure.
 By placing the drives in a side by side position in front of the drive bay, tight packing of the components can be avoided.
-This will not only improve airflow and decrease heat upsurge, but also will reduce vibration.
+This practice will not only improve airflow and decrease heat upsurge, but also will reduce vibration.

 If a storage system takes measures to resolve erroneous disk drive failures, this saves a lot of money, time and also eliminates the risk of facing downtime.
 By changing the physical design of the hardware, reduction in drive failures can be observed.
 When the drive shows initial signs of failure, one can reset or power cycle the drive in an automatic way, which doesn’t show any impact on the regular system operations.
 When the drive seems to be well enough to be restored, then it can be restored to normal operations.
 If still the drive power cycles are unable to correct the problem, then self-healing system will be having the ability to perform a full remanufacturing process.